Help with the beginnings of a homestead in the Kootenays, Canada

 Description

 I spent many years volunteering with various communities around the globe!
 After spending years searching for a place to set some roots, I've rooted here, in the West Kootenays.
-This area is wild and powerful.

 I have experience with permaculture, building, plant medicines, and many things in between!
 I'm happy to chat about these things and share knowledge.

 While there are plenty of tasks to be done, I like to practice bringing awareness to how things are being done.
-I'd like to empower others by provided tasks that teach skills they are interested in developing.
+I'd like to empower others by providing tasks that teach skills they are interested in developing.

 There are caves/mines around the property-- it was a mining site many decades ago.
 Town is 10 minutes away, wifi/cafe 3minutes away(by car).
 There is cell service and wifi.
+There is power, its grid-tied.

 Slocan lake is minutes away.
 We have a canoe, too.